calgo-lab/green-db/README.md

 - [x] In the near future, we plan to extend the GreenDB to more shops and non-German markets.
 We hope to drastically increase its product and sustainability label coverage and make it, therefore, more interesting to a wider range of potential users.

-- [ ] As mentioned above, we plan to switch to a publicly available product taxonomy to replace the `category` column.
+- [ ] As mentioned above, we plan to switch to the [GS1 Global Product Classification](https://www.gs1.org/standards/gpc) taxonomy to replace the `category` column.
 Further, we work on minor refactorings to be fully compatible to schema.org.

 ## Contact